Group and Individual Therapy: What Are the Benefits?

 - The squeaky wheel gets the grease: A few of the members of the group may take up most of the time in the session.
 This can be disadvantageous for individuals who are shy or hesitant about discussing their issues.

-- Potential breaches of confidentiality: In therapy, the term confidentiality refers to the ethical responsibility of the therapist to not reveal information discussed in therapy to outside sources.
-There are a few identified situations where it is necessary for the therapist to breach confidentiality, but in general, therapists have an ethical obligation not to discuss the information shared in sessions with others.
-The fact that more individuals are exposed to a person’s issues in groups results in an increased risk that confidentiality will be breached.
-Even though individuals who attend group therapy sessions are always advised to keep the discussions confidential, group members are under no legal or ethical obligation to do so.
+- Potential breaches of confidentiality: In individual therapy, the therapist has an ethical responsibility to not reveal information to outside sources.
+There are a few identified situations where it is necessary for the therapist to breach confidentiality, but in general.
+Even though individuals who attend group therapy sessions are always advised to keep the discussions confidential, the fact that more individuals are exposed to a person’s issues in groups results in an increased risk that confidentiality will be breached.

 - Scheduling issues: Group therapy sessions must be accessible to multiple individuals.
 This means that the times are relatively set and cannot be adjusted to fit individual schedules.

-- Too many cooks spoil the broth: When groups are too large, the advantages of group processes are significantly weakened.
+- Group size: When groups are too large, the advantages of group processes are significantly weakened.
 Extremely large groups are often not advantageous to helping individuals reach their goals.

-- Not right for everyone: Certain individuals may not be ready to participate in group therapy sessions or may not have the skills that are needed to benefit from group interactions.
-For instance, some individuals who are not motivated to participate may simply allow the group to work while they do not become involved directly in the group processes.
+- Not right for everyone: Group therapy may not be a good fit for everyone.
+Some individuals may not be ready to participate in group therapy sessions or may not have the skills that are needed to benefit from group interactions.

 Benefits of Individual Therapy

 There are some important advantages of individual therapy, such as: